Skip to content

 Where does lower back pain come from?

 Injuries from athletics are common.
 Straining or spraining surrounding spinal muscles can come in different forms such as improper lifting, repetitive movements, or overuse.
+A lot of people refer to this as a "thrown out back", especially if the pain originated from a high impact event.

 On the more serious side: